natenka/pyneng-book-en/docs/source/book/21_textfsm/textfsm_clitable.rst

     for row in data_rows:
         print(row)

-In exercises to this section there will be a task to combine described procedure into a function and task to obtain a list of dictionaries.
+In exercises to this section there will be a task to combine described procedure into a function and task to get a list of dictionaries.

 The output will be: